wallter/laravel-ai-code-analysis/docs/aider/GUIDELINES.md

   - Reference these guidelines by name if needed, e.g., “Please follow the rules in `docs/aider/GUIDELINES.md`.”

 - **Propose Diffs**
-  - For new migrations, request `php artisan make:migration...` commands, or ask Aider to show the resulting migration.
+  - For updates to the `parsed_items` table, request edits to `2025_01_01_225018_create_parsed_items_table.php`.
-  - For existing code, request small diffs or well-explained patches so changes can be validated easily.
+  - For other code, request small diffs or well-explained patches so changes can be validated easily.

 ---